Alexandre de Moraes

 In July 2025, the US State Department imposed an entry ban on Moraes and other Supreme Court justices, alleging "political persecution against Jair Bolsonaro" and violations of the basic rights of Brazilians and Americans.
 Later that month, the US Treasury Department imposed economic sanctions under the Magnitsky Act on Moraes, although he has no accounts, investments or assets in the United States.
 This measure was widely criticized as Trump's interference in Brazilian national sovereignty and its separation of powers; among those who criticized the application of the Magnitsky Act against Moraes were Bill Browder, the leader of the campaign for its passage, Transparency International, which warned of the risk of institutional instability in Brazil, the non-governmental organization Human Rights First, and the British magazine The Economist.
-Moraes said he would ignore Magnitsky and that he would remain the rapporteur of the criminal case regarding the coup d'état attempt in Brazil.
+Moraes said he would ignore the Magnitsky procedure and that he would remain the rapporteur of the criminal case regarding the coup d'état attempt in Brazil.
+On 12 December, the Trump administration backed down and removed Moraes and his wife from the Magnitsky's list.
+That same year, the Financial Times included Moraes in its list of the 25 most influential people in the world, in the "Heroes" category.

+In September 2026, a report by the Federal Police of Brazil released as part of the Banco Master case revealed messages and other records indicating a close relationship between former banker Daniel Vorcaro and Alexandre de Moraes, a justice of the Supreme Federal Court.
+The report included conversations related to investigations into the bank and professional relations with the law firm of Moraes's wife.
+The revelations prompted questions about a possible conflict of interest and Moraes's conduct, although he was not identified in the report as being formally investigated for a crime, while Justice André Mendonça, who is overseeing the case at the Supreme Court, considers the possible developments arising from the investigation.
+Since then, news organizations including O Estado de S. Paulo, O Globo and Folha de S.Paulo published editorials between September 1 and 2 calling for Moraes to leave the Supreme Federal Court, either through resignation, removal by the court's plenary, or impeachment proceedings initiated by the Federal Senate.
+As of September 3, 2026, 55 new impeachment petitions had been filed with the Federal Senate against the justice.

 Early life

 Alexandre de Moraes studied at the Law School of the University of São Paulo (USP), graduating in 1990.
-Moraes is an associate professor of the Law School.
+Moraes is an associate professor of the Law School, and has also taught electoral law at Mackenzie Presbyterian University.
 He received a doctorate in State Law from the same university under the supervision of professor Dalmo Dallari, with a thesis on constitutional jurisdiction.